abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab3.md

 ## Task 3: Create Reseller view using Visual Query

-Let's create Reseller view which is created by merging Customers table with the BuyingGroups table.
-This time around we will create the view using Visual query without opening the Power Query option.
+Let's create a Reseller view that is created by merging the Customers table with the BuyingGroups table.
+This time around, we will create the view using a Visual query without opening the Power Query option.

 1. From the top menu, click the drop-down next to **New SQL query (1)** and then select **New visual query (2)**.